Slow Cooker Wild Mushroom Soup

 • You only need a small 1-ounce bag to make this fantastic soup.

-• Look for a dry forest blend that contains a good mix of savory, umami-rich flavors of mushrooms.
+• Look for a dry forest blend with a good mix of savory, umami-rich flavors of mushrooms.

-• Shiitake and Oyster mushrooms are especially great because of their firm texture and they have a more robust nutty flavor.
+• Shiitake and oyster mushrooms are especially great because of their firm texture and robust nutty flavor.
 It makes all the difference in this recipe.

 • I reconstitute the dried mushrooms by briefly pre-soaking them in warm water.
 They will reabsorb the moisture and plump up.